With the breeze in your hair, the sun on your back and a cocktail in hand – here are some great places to eat by the water in Melbourne.

 Share-style is the way to play at Boatbuilders Yard.
-From oozy buratta with charred nectarine, heirloom tomatoes and watercress salad, to chicken “lollipops” glazed with maple bbq sauce and burnt lime aioli; you’ll never suffer from FOMO again.
+From crispy fried cheese curds with ranch sauce, to twice cooked brisket glazed with maple bbq sauce; you’ll never suffer from FOMO again.

 Pop into BangPop and you’re guaranteed Thai-inspired hawker meals that pop with spices and aromatics.
-Each dish is helpfully rated with a spice level out of five for the spice-sensitive, including hearty spicy salads (with ingredients like beef short ribs not leafy puffy lettuce), stir fried noodles and messy soups.
+Each dish is helpfully rated with a spice level out of five for the spice-sensitive, including hearty spicy salads (with ingredients like beef short ribs, not leafy lettuce), stir fried noodles and authentic soups.
+You can also take a Thai cooking class to see how the magic happens – and bring some home for yourself!

 Let Meat Market do the hunting while you enjoy locally sourced, beautifully tender dishes.
 An airy high ceiling, small outdoor bench-tops and wide windows makes for an exceptional dining venue better than your local market.
 Charcuterie and natural oysters are a must for starters.